Mastering Task Prioritisation: The P0-P4 Framework

 P4 - Nice Extras If You Have Time

-P4 holds optional tasks that are beneficial but not truly necessary right now.
+P4 includes optional tasks that are beneficial but not strictly necessary at this time.
 Only tackle these if all other work is complete.

 Retail examples include: